rahulnehru/metrics-cli/README.md

 The generated report analyses the entry and exit rates over the specified time period.
 This metric is useful to understand whether the Work in Progress has grown over the specified time period (i.e. the team is doing more work in parallel than at the start of the period).

 ### Wastage
-The wastage report is used to analyse the ratio of how many tickets are being completed rather than rejected or discareded during the specified period.
+The wastage report is used to analyse the ratio of how many tickets are being completed rather than rejected or discarded during the specified period.

+### Bug ratio
+This report identifies the number of tickets raised which are bugs com